welteki/flake-templates/README.md

 ## Templates
 ### Base
-Boilerplate flake with vscode configuration.
+Base flake with vscode configuration.

 Use:
 ```